Arnaud Lagardère

-Arnaud Lagardère ([aʁno laɡaʁdɛʁ]; born 18 March 1961) is a French businessman, the General and Managing Partner of Lagardère SCA, holding company of the Lagardère Group.
+Arnaud Lagardère ([aʁno laɡaʁdɛʁ]; born 18 March 1961) is a French businessman, Chairman and Chief Executive Officer of Lagardère SA, holding company of the Lagardère group and Chairman and Chief Executive Officer of Hachette Livre.
 He is the son of Jean-Luc Lagardère, the former chairman of Matra and Hachette.

 Career

 With a DEA higher degree (Master) in economics from Paris Dauphine University, Arnaud Lagardère joined the Lagardère Group in 1986.

 He was appointed Director (1986) and then CEO (1989) of MMB, which became Lagardère SCA in 1996.
 Since that time, he has held different positions within the Group, including Chairman of Grolier Inc. in the United States (1994–1998), Chairman of Europe 1 - Communication (1999–2007), etc.; since 2003, he has headed the Lagardère Group as General Partner.

+In 2001, he took over control of day-to-day businesses of his father Jean-Luc Lagardère.

 Since his arrival at the head of the group in 2003, Arnaud Lagardère has gradually refocused Lagardère Group to make it a pure media group which is among the world leaders in the sector.
-In book publishing, the group acquired 40% of Vivendi Universal Publishing, Houghton Mifflin, and Warner Books: Today, Lagardère Publishing is number two in its sector worldwide.
+In book publishing, the group acquired 40% of Editis, Houghton Mifflin, and Warner Books.
+Lagardère Publishing become one of the top publishers in its sector worldwide.
 In 2006, it created a new entity – Lagardère Sports – which became Lagardère Unlimited in May 2010, specializing in sport industry and entertainment, with the successive acquisitions of Sportfive, IEC in Sports, World Sport Group and Best.
 In September 2015, Lagardère Unlimited has been renamed Lagardère Sports and Entertainment.